Uncover Market & Customer Insights

 Success leaves clues: many of the greatest innovation successes can be traced back to a thorough understanding of customer needs.

-We use a distinct approach to uncover latent customer needs called Jobs to be Done (also referred to as JTBD).
+We use a distinct approach to uncover latent customer needs called Jobs to be Done (also referred to as JTBD, or Jobs-to-be-Done).
 Popularized by Harvard Business School Professor Clayton Christensen -- also our founder’s mentor -- Jobs to be Done views consumer purchases as solutions to a broad spectrum of jobs they are trying to get done in their lives.
 Christensen's classic example is a milkshake buyer who isn't buying a cold treat but rather a tidy way to alleviate boredom during a long commute.

 Jobs to be Done is a broad yet highly rigorous view of where both opportunity and tough competition really lie.
-It’s an integral part of crafting intuitive, irresistible offerings that leap ahead of the competition--or create a new category altogether.
+It’s an integral part of crafting intuitive, irresistible offerings that leap ahead of the competition--or that create a new category altogether.

 Turning Jobs to be Done research into actual business plans